MikeHopcroft/labyrinth/documentation/architectural_concepts.md

 * using protocol number `6 (tcp)`.

 ### Rules
-Rules in `labyrinth` consist of assertions of membership in a collection of sets.
+Rules in `labyrinth` consist of assertions of membership in sets associated with each dimension in the `Universe`.
 Consider the following rule with three assertion:
 ~~~
 soureIp: except 10.0.0.0/8